Britax Frontier ClickTight Review

 In 1996, Britax launched in America after years of success in Europe as the best-selling car seat manufacturer.
 Britax has been making children's products for over 70 years.
 They believe families should live life without limits.
 They work to create gear with innovative designs that have safety in mind.
 Britax works in conjunction with a variety of car manufacturers, governments, and child passenger safety experts to test and create new products for families.

-The Britax earned a 7 of 10 for crash test results.
+The Britax earned a higher than average score for crash test results.

 This score is above the average for the group and indicates an additional margin of protection over the lower scoring seats we tested.

 The Britax head sensor data recorded 482 where the maximum allowed is 1000 (lower is better).
-The high in the group is closer to 760 and the best result is a 456 earned by the Evenflo Spectrum.
+The high in the group is closer to 760 and the best result is 456.

 The Britax didn't perform as well for the head sensor (HIC); with a test result of 48, it is the highest result in the group (lower is better).
-The maximum allowed result is 60, so it is below the maximum and therefore considered safe, but it is higher than the Peg Perego Viaggio Flex that has an impressive 39 HIC in our crash tests.
+The maximum allowed result is 60, so it is below the maximum and therefore considered safe, but it is higher than the competition with an impressive 39 HIC in our tests.

 Ease of Use